l-jdavies/100_days_of_code/log.md

 ## Day 39: July 7, 2020
 **Today's challenge:**
 Worked on my rock, paper, lizard, spock game.
 Progress felt a bit slow because I was getting frustrated and made some stupid mistakes.

+## Day 40: July 8, 2020
+**Today's challenge:**
+Finished my rock, paper, scissors, spock game and started reading RB120 lesson 3.
+I repeated a RB109 practise codewars problem and it was a bit more of a challenge given I haven't solved any problems for a while.
+It's a good reminder to keep up my problem solving skills.